-She makes her home in New Brighton, Minnesota.
+Joann makes her home in New Brighton, Minnesota.

 Glenn and Narci Herr

-Glenn is involved in ChinaSource operations and Narci works with ChinaSource publications.
+Glenn and Narci work with ChinaSource publications.

 Glenn and Narci Herr come to ChinaSource after 30 years of experience living and serving in Hong Kong and China.
 They were first involved in working with the church in Hong Kong and for the last 20 years they served workers living in China.
 During that time Glenn traveled extensively throughout China and Narci taught Hebrew and theological English at a Hong Kong seminary.